A Gaussian Process Generative Model for QCD Equation of State: The Equation of State Generator

 Provided the EOS as $P(T)$, we can compute other thermodynamic properties like energy density $e$ and entropy density $s$ by differentiating $P(T)$ as follows,

 All randomly generated EOS curves have to fulfill at each value of $T$ the following inequalities imposed by thermodynamics and causality:

 A recent work~\cite{Hippert:2024hum} proposed that $c_s^2 < 0.781$ in relativistic transient hydrodynamics.
-In this work, we apply a stricter upper limit on the speed of sound $c_s^2 < 1/2$ when deploying them to simulations for relativistic heavy-ion collisions at zero net baryon density since most of the theories give $c_s^2 \le 1/3$ without chemical potential~\cite{Moore:2024gmt}.
+We apply an upper limit on the speed of sound $c_s^2 < c_{s,\mathrm{max}}^2$ before deploying them to simulations for relativistic heavy-ion collisions.
+In this work, we choose $c_{s,\mathrm{max}}^2 = 1/2$ for a demonstration.
+We chose it to be larger than the ideal gas limit ($c_s^2 = 1/3$) to test whether our numerical simulations can handle EOS with a local speed of sound larger than the ideal gas limit.
+See more discussion related to causality in Sec.~\ref{subsec:transport_coeff}.